deepnest-io/Deepnest/README.md

 The resulting files will be located in `.\deepnest-win32-x64`.
 All files need to be distributed, meaning a ZIP file or writing a simple installer would be needed to avoid handling a larger number of files.

+## Debugging hint

+In `main.js`, uncomment the two lines with `openDevTools` and the browser debugger pane will appear.